stwe/DatatablesBundle/README.md

 - This bundle does not support multiple Ids
 - 4th level associations are currently not supported
 - Searching and filtering on a virtual column not yet implemented and disabled by default
+- PostgreSql is not supported

-## 7. Reporting an issue or a feature request
+## 8. Reporting an issue or a feature request

 Issues and feature requests are tracked in the [Github issue tracker](https://github.com/stwe/DatatablesBundle/issues).

-## 8. Friendly License
+## 9. Friendly License

 This bundle is available under the MIT license.
 See the complete license in the bundle: